bytepool/lbs-transient-execution/README.md

 - Meltdown & Spectre (v1 - v3)
 - Microarchitectural Fill Buffer Data Sampling (MFBDS) / Zombieload / RIDL

-In addition, we adapt some known proof of concepts and apply them to new victim applications.
+In addition, we adapt the original RIDL proof of concept to run on our machines, and we apply it to a slightly different use case.
 We also look into possible mitigations.

 ### Meltdown & Spectre